 But you know what?
 I’m a mom and I do love brunch, so I’m really not complaining.

 If the mom in your life also loves a lemon moment, I recommend that you make her these lemon pancakes.
-They’re thin and delicate yet bursting with fresh lemon flavor (just like my lemon smoothie), and you can garnish them with just about anything you want.
+They’re thin and delicate yet bursting with fresh lemon flavor (just like my lemon smoothie and lemon curd cake), and you can garnish them with just about anything you want.